How Serenity Retreat Came About | Our Values | The Charities We Support

 We will keep the main thing the main thing.
 And the main thing for us is to be the best provider of holidays for those on a spiritual, self development or 12 step journey who are holidaying alone.

-We’re not going to become a holiday company for couples (although Serenity Sharers is!)
+We’re not going to become a holiday company for couples (we tried that, it didn't work, lessons learned).

 We’re not Match.com or DatingDirect, we’re not Club 18-30.
 We will make every effort not to be something we’re not.